Today David shares his classic chorizo a la sidra recipe. This easy Spanish recipe is always a bit hit!

-Choriza a la sidra is a dish you’ll find all over Spain, with two ingredients popular with every chef in the country: chorizo sausage and hard apple cider from Asturias.
-During the summer months, a cool glass of this lightly alcoholic, lightly fizzy cider is a welcome relief from the heat of the day.
-But its flavors really shine when it’s paired up with its partner in crime; salty, smokey, and spicy chorizo.
+During the summer months, a cool glass of sidra, the lightly alcoholic, lightly fizzy cider is a welcome relief from the heat of the day.
+But its flavors really shine when it’s paired with salty, smokey, and spicy chorizo.

 Given how simple this recipe is, it’s important to only use the best quality ingredients that you can afford.
 There’s no room to hide here!
-This is a great side dish at barbecues, and can be eaten alongside salads, pasta dishes, or just eaten straight out of the bowl with a hunk of crusty toasted bread.

 Ingredients